Health Quiz

 1998

-Fucosylation and galactosylation of igg heavy chains differ between acute and remission phases of juvenile chronic arthritis.
+Fucosylation and galactosylation of IgG heavy chains differ between acute and remission phases of juvenile chronic arthritis.

 Flögel M, et al. - Clinical Chemistry and Laboratory Medicine